schwunder/svelte-shadcn-vitest-convex-starter/README.md

 one now has to add a simple carousel component to the project. tests for carousel component. one should not forget to install the embla-carousel-svelte dependency before.

+one now has to add a filecard to the project. tests for filecard component. one should not forget to add the shadcn components before.